squaredproject/Entwined/oldlx/Trees/data/README.md

 evenly spaced, although I understand there are walkways.
 We'll have something to touch up the distances later if we want.

+Originally, fairy circles would be all circles.
+The default is still a full circle, so you don't have to put in a number, but Charlie wants to have a partial circle - so now we have `degrees` which is a configuration parameter.
+If you set to 90, you have a quarter circle.
+You'll want to rotate the circle to the right location.

 There will be the list of NDBs, **in order**.
 The minis will be connected as follows.
 Mini 1 and 2 will be connected to output 1, in series.
 Thus mini 2 will be 1 through 12, mini 1 will be 13 through 24.